vuongle-dev/Dell7447Hackintosh/README.md

 # Dell 7447 Hackintosh
-EFI and Instruction to install hackintosh on Dell 7447 **I make this EFI to MacOS Monterey 12.1, you can try it with older version anyway**
+EFI and Instruction to install hackintosh on Dell 7447.

+**I make this EFI to install MacOS Monterey 12.1, you can try it with older version anyway**

 ![enter image description here](./img/screenshot-1.png)